chkware/chkware.github.io/docs/04-Examples/041-http-examples.md

     # note: this will just set photo with file path as string,
     # but will not upload the actual file
     photo: file:///home/username/student-photo-01.png

+  # get only response body; response headers, code, etc will be dropped
+  return: .body
 ```

 ### Request with file upload